m0r4k/sparkspay/src/test/README.md

 configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called "test_Sparks" that runs all of the unit tests.
-The main source file is called test_Sparks.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor directives).
+The build system is setup to compile an executable called "test_sparks" that runs all of the unit tests.
+The main source file is called test_sparks.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor directives).
 The pattern is to create one test file for each class or source file for which you want to create unit tests.
 The file naming